This page answers some of the most common questions we get asked.

 CaRST is only compulsory for HDR students commencing on, or after, 1 January 2017.
 If you commenced prior to this date, you are not required to participate.
 You are, however, encouraged to attend workshops and events provided by CaRST.

-I am transferring from another university or a degree program that does not participate in CaRST.
+I am transferring from another university.
 Am I required to participate in CaRST?

-I am a Masters student upgrading to a PhD.
+I am a Master of Philosophy student upgrading to a PhD.
 Am I required to participate in CaRST?

 Students who commenced a Master of Philosophy prior to 2017 and upgrade to a PhD after 1 January 2017 are able to apply for a waiver from CaRST.
-Eligible students must contact firstname.lastname@example.org directly to seek approval.
-Waivers must be sought before submission of the CCSP.
+Eligible students must contact firstname.lastname@example.org at the time of the upgrade.

 I am a PhD student transferring to a Masters.
 Am I required to participate in CaRST?

-Students who commenced a PhD prior to 2017 and transfer to Master of Philosophy after 1 January 2017 are able to apply for a waiver from CaRST.
-Eligible students must contact email@example.com directly to seek approval.
-Waivers must be sought before submission of the CCSP.
+Students who commenced a PhD prior to 2017 and subsequently transfer to a Master of Philosophy can apply for a waiver from CaRST.
+Eligible students must contact firstname.lastname@example.org at the time of the transfer to process the waiver.

 I previously completed the CaRST program as part of a prior higher degree by research at the University of Adelaide.
 Do I have to participate in CaRST if I commence a new degree?